- Caroline Forbes

 Born in Yorkshire in 1952, Helen Dunmore studied English at York University and taught in Finland for two years before publishing her first book.

-She has worked as a writer, reader, performer and teacher of Poetry and Creative Writing, tutoring residential writing courses for the Arvon Foundation and taking part in the Poetry Society's Writer in Schools scheme.
-She has also taught at the University of Glamorgan, the University of Bristol's Continuing Education Department and for the Open College of the Arts.
-She also reviews for The Times and The Observer, contributes to arts programmes on BBC Radio and has been a judge for the T. S. Eliot Prize and the Whitbread Book of the Year award.
+She worked as a writer, reader, performer and teacher of Poetry and Creative Writing, tutoring residential writing courses for the Arvon Foundation and taking part in the Poetry Society's Writer in Schools scheme.
+She also taught at the University of Glamorgan, the University of Bristol's Continuing Education Department and for the Open College of the Arts, and reviewed for The Times and The Observer, and was a judge for the T. S. Eliot Prize and the Whitbread Book of the Year award.

 She has written a number of books for children, including Secrets (1994), which won the Signal Poetry Award, and the novels Brother, Brother, Sister, Sister (1999) and The Zillah Rebellion (2001).
 Her 'Ingo' books, a fantasy series set in Cornwall, comprises of Ingo (2005), The Tide Knot (2006), The Deep (2007), The Crossing of Ingo (2008) and Stormswept (2012).
 In 2010 she published her first picture book for children, The Ferry Birds, and this was followed by a second in 2011, The Islanders.

 Helen Dunmore was a Fellow of the Royal Society of Literature.
 She died of breast cancer in 2017.
 Her final collection, Inside the Wave (2017), which dealt with her experiences with cancer, won the Costa Book of the Year Award.

 Helen Dunmore is equally celebrated and successful as a poet, novelist, short-story writer, and children’s author.